Internship Opportunities

 Housing and Transporation

-Government provided housing might be available for mainland staff in Empire which has banks, restaurants, churches, gas station, medical care, and daycare.
+Government housing may be available for mainland staff.
+Housing is located in Empire, which has banks, restaurants, churches, gas station, medical care, and daycare.
 More extensive shopping, medical, and recreational opportunities are available within 30 miles.
 Mainland interns are responsible for their own transportation to work each day.
-Mainland interns may be assigned to work on the Manitou Islands for periods of time up to 10 days.
-During this time, they may be assigned to camp or be in park housing.
+Mainland interns may be assigned to work on the Manitou Islands for periods of time (up to 10 days).
+While on the islands, they may be assigned to camp or be in park housing.
 Camping equipment, except for backpacks and sleeping bags, will be provided.

-Housing for island staff is located on the Manitou Islands which are approximately 7 miles off shore in Lake Michigan.
+Government housing is available for island staff.
+This housing is located on the Manitou Islands, which are approximately 7 miles offshore in Lake Michigan.
 No other facilities are on the islands.
 Island staff usually work 10 days on the islands and have four days off.
 Temporary housing is available on the mainland for island staff on their days off.
-This housing is remotely located so interns should have their own transportation for shopping and other amenities.
+This housing is remotely located, so interns should have their own transportation for shopping and other amenities.
 The park boat and the concession ferry provide access to and from the islands during the summer months.
-Island employees may ride the park boat or concession ferry at least once per month at no charge or more frequently on a space available basis.
+Island employees may ride the park boat or concession ferry at least once per month at no charge or more frequently on a space-available basis.

-Public transportation to and from Traverse City is available via BATA on a regular basis.
-Please see their website for more specific information; www.bata.net; click on Village Connector, Empire route.
+Public transportation to and from Traverse City is available via the Bay Area Transportation Authority (BATA) on a regular basis.
+Please see their website for more specific information.

-To apply for a summer internship: mail (hard-copy) the following:
+To apply for a summer internship, mail a hard copy of the following documents by March 1:

-Want to apply to multiple opportunities?
-You need only submit a single application package.
+You can apply for multiple internships with one application package.
 In your cover letter, list the positions to which you wish to apply and specifically address how your knowledge skills and abilities relate to each.

 Sleeping Bear Dunes National Lakeshore